eclipse-edc/Connector/extensions/data-plane/data-plane-control-api/README.md

 |:--------|:---------------------------------------------|
 | web-spi | Essentially for the Controllers registration |

-### Configurations

-See [here](https://eclipse-edc.github.io/Connector/autodoc/#data-plane-control-api) the latest documentation for the available configuration parameters.

 ## Design Principles

 Both public and control APIs rely on the `DataPlaneManager` for executing the actual data transfer, see [Data Plane Framework](../../../core/data-plane/data-plane-framework/README.md) for more details.